Leuks/flyIA/README.md

 Click on the **Start Simulation** button.
 You may create a simulation by indicating the number of generation wanted for the genetic algorithm and the number of butterflies per generation.
 The simulation will stop in two cases:
 * The number of generation is reached by the simulation
-* There is no better results (fitnes) since 10 generations
+* There is no better results (fitness) since 10 generations

 At the end of the simulation, neural network's weights of the best butterfly are downloaded.
-You may load them to start a modelization which is a simulation with one butterfly.
+You may load them to start a race which is a simulation with one butterfly.

 ## Race
 Click on the **Load weights** button.
 The race is accessible after a simulation.
 It's a way to see your best butterfly evolve in the environment.